Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

 If the MAP is concluded, the initial transfer pricing adjustment should be reduced or cancelled based on the MAP agreement.
 Compensating adjustments are allowed.

 In general, Korean branches of foreign corporations are taxed in the same manner as Korean subsidiaries of foreign corporations, with a few notable differences.
-While dividends paid by a Korean subsidiary to its foreign parent are subject to withholding tax, earnings remitted by a Korean branch to its overseas head office are subject to branch profits tax only when the Korean branch is required to pay branch profits tax under the relevant tax treaty.
+While dividends paid by a Korean subsidiary to a foreign parent are subject to withholding tax, earnings remitted by a Korean branch to its overseas head office are subject to branch profits tax only when the Korean branch is required to pay branch profits tax under the relevant tax treaty.
 A Korean branch is allowed to deduct head office expenses allocated to it, whereas a management service agreement would be required to charge similar costs to a subsidiary.
 In addition, while a Korean subsidiary could qualify for tax benefits under the Foreign Investment Promotion Act and the Special Tax Treatment Control Law, a Korean branch is not eligible.

-Where a Korean company borrows from its foreign controlling shareholder and the debt-to-equity ratio exceeds 2:1, interest exceeding such threshold will not be deductible, and will be treated as a dividend (thin capitalisation rule).
+Where a Korean company borrows from its foreign controlling shareholder and the debt-to-equity ratio exceeds 2:1, interest exceeding such threshold will not be deductible and will be treated as a dividend (thin capitalisation rule).

 In addition, loans from foreign affiliates should be at arm’s length.
-Currently, the default interest rate (deemed an arm’s length interest rate) for loans from a foreign affiliate to a Korean company is LIBOR (12 months) plus a 1.5% spread, and the default interest rate for loans from a Korean company to its foreign affiliate is 4.6%.
+Currently, the default interest rate (deemed arm’s length interest rate) for loans from a foreign affiliate to a Korean company is LIBOR (12 months) plus a 1.5% spread, and the default interest rate for loans from a Korean company to its foreign affiliate is 4.6%.
 If a separate transfer pricing analysis is conducted, the arm’s length rate can be determined based on such analysis.

 This question is not applicable in South Korea.